accelazh/accelazh.github.io/_posts/2018-06-20-Distributed-Transaction-ACID-Study.md

            so the implementation can be trimmed and optimized in specialized way. for large operations, strategies like eventual consistency + hide middle results, can be used as in paper "HopsFS: Scaling Hierarchical File System Metadata Using NewSQL Databases"
+    6. multiple single-know-all DB servers + shared underlying distributed log system
+        1. "Hyder - A Transactional Record Manager for Shared Flash" and AWS Aurora Multi-master are taking this approach
+        2. single DB server is able to know all states from the log system, so is able to handle full transaction. there is actually not need for data partitioning and distributed transaction but, the underlying log system is distributed, so able to support scale-out write throughput
+        3. to resolve conflicts due to multi-master DB servers, may use an external resolver
 ```

 More paper readings